benchttp/cli/README.md

 In this section we dive into the many configuration options provided by the runner.

-First, a good way to get started with is via our [configuration generator](https://www.benchttp.app/setup).

 By default, the runner uses a default configuration that is valid for use without further tuning, except for `url` that must always be set.

 ### Configuration Flow